kalvinarts/awaited.io/Readme.md

 ### Usage - server

-Let's make a simple server that exposes an API to operate the new ES6 Map object.
+Let's make a simple server that exposes an API to operate the an ES6 Map object.

 The Map will be exposed to our API functions via a shared context so all the clients connecting with our RPC server will access the same Map instance.